gk199/cms-hcal-debug/README.md

 See an example config file in test/analyze_325170.py There exist now upgradeTPs-104X, upgradeTPs-106X branches rebased in 104X, 106X respectively.

-### Specifics for energy-depth information workflow
+### Specifics for energy-depth and pulse-shape workflow
 Workflow (Gillian Kopp, June 2019):

-Working in /afs/cern.ch/work/g/gkopp/HCAL_Trigger/CMSSW_10_6_0/src/Debug/HcalDebug, edit plugins/HcalCompareUpgradeChains.cc (for energy-depth, added "tp_energy_depth_[8]" to tps branch) and analyze_run3.py (list the MC ROOT files to use - currently set up with QCD and LLP Run 3 MC files).
+Working in /afs/cern.ch/work/g/gkopp/HCAL_Trigger/CMSSW_10_6_0/src/Debug/HcalDebug, edit plugins/HcalCompareUpgradeChains.cc (for energy-depth, added branch "tp_energy_depth_[8]" to tps and tpsmatch tree; for pulse shape, added branch "tp_ts_adc_[8]" to tps and tpsmatch tree) and analyze_run3.py (list the MC ROOT files to use - currently set up with QCD and LLP Run 3 MC files).
 Compile and run with:

     scram b -j 4
     cd test